Questions every patient should ask their dentist

 Is my hygienist cleaning below the gums?
 We often see patients who say that they have been regularly visiting their dentist 2-3 times per year and never miss a cleaning.
 Why do they have plaque below their gums or periodontal disease?
 It is important that at every hygiene appointment, your dentist or hygienist is checking your “periodontal probing depths” around 6 surfaces of each tooth and recording that measurement at least yearly.
 If you have periodontal pockets that are a 4mm and above along with some bleeding when being probed, most likely there is some plaque found under the gum tissue.
 It’s not supposed to be painful but if the cleaning is just on the surface, you may not be getting the job done.

-Ask your dentist who their lab technician is?
+Who is their lab technician?
 So many people rant and rave about the esthetics of their teeth.
 “Look how great my veneers are, isn’t my dentist great?”
 It is very sweet that patients give the dentist credit but the real credit goes to the lab technician or in our case, the lab ceramist, who meticulously created those veneers by first using wax (done by hand) and then painting layers of porcelain on one another to create a piece of art.
 The dentist’s job is to create the proper foundation so that lab technician can place their work on a smooth surface.
 For lack of a better example, lets use construction of a new home kitchen.
 The dentist would be responsible for placing the concrete or wood foundation and the technician is responsible for those beautiful shiny kitchen cabinets.
 You should meet the lab technician your dentist works with and feel confident that your communication with them as well as their previous work is a good reflection of your desired results.

 Do I really need a crown?
 What is a partial coverage crown?
 In our practice, we try our very best not to have to do crowns on patients unless there is a defective crown already on that particular tooth.
 Crowns are full coverage restorations that require the natural tooth to be cut down significantly to fit the restoration.
 A partial crown is called an “onlay” or “inlay”.
 See picture below.
 We have the technology today to save as much tooth structure as possible while still giving the patient a predictably strong restoration.
 Many years ago, if there was a tiny part of the tooth that was affected, the dentist did a full coverage crown.
 Full coverage crowns may result in a higher incidence of root canals, sensitivity, poor esthetics, and gum problems “than” partial coverage crowns.
 Both can be made of porcelain or gold but being aware that there is a choice is the most important part of this question.
 We have many patients coming from another dentist for a second opinion because they were told that they needed a crown and they wanted a more minimally invasive option.